RafaelJohn9/simple_shell/README.md

 - [error handling](https://www.geeksforgeeks.org/error-handling-in-c/)

 ----
-As much as I  love [history](https://developer.ibm.com/tutorials/l-linux-shells/), am not trying to bore you with a lecture on it and so let's get started with project roadmap and structure.
+As much as we would love to dwelve into [history](https://developer.ibm.com/tutorials/l-linux-shells/), we are not trying to bore you with a lecture on it and so, let's get started with project roadmap and structure.

 ## Roadmap

-I created a *14-day roadmap* which I used to create a shell and I would like to share it since its simple and reduces the workload when it comes to research and creating your own shell.
+We created a *14-day roadmap* which we used to create a shell and we would like to share it since its simple and reduces the workload when it comes to research and creating your own shell.